 Activity Centers are focal points of economic activity typically planned for concentrations of compact development.
 Many existing Activity Centers are appropriate locations for significant new growth along with enhancements to the supporting infrastructure.
 There are three types of Activity Centers: Center City, Mixed Use Centers, and Industrial Centers.
 The Park Woodlawn center is a Mixed Use Center and it is anticipated that the area will be developed far more intensely than it is currently.
-The projected new growth is because there are no more vacant parcels left within the activity center; any new development will need to redevelop existing properties at higher intensities; and the surrounding demographics are favorable for more businesses wanting to locate there.
-However the land use, transportation and community design policies set forth in this document will continually emphasize that new development needs to be neighborhood focused; that is, buildings need to be sensitive to the surrounding single family neighborhoods in terms of height and design, and need to encourage pedestrian activity by providing inviting places for pedestrian such as public plazas, open spaces and active ground floor uses.
+The projected new growth will be accomodated via redevelopment, because there are no more vacant parcels left within the Activity Center.
+New development will need to redevelop existing properties at higher intensities, with the surrounding demographics favoring more businesses wanting to locate there.
+However the Land Use, Transportation and Community Design policies set forth in this document will continually emphasize that new development needs to be neighborhood focused; that is, buildings need to be sensitive to the surrounding single family neighborhoods in terms of height and design, and need to encourage pedestrian activity by providing inviting places for pedestrians such as public plazas, open spaces and active ground floor uses.
 See Map 3: Recommended Future Land Use for the Activity Center.